 The latest news has revealed The United States Department of Agriculture has removed thousands of documents, research, and data once available to the public, law enforcement, and animal welfare agencies from its website.

 Many relied on this information to enforce certain state laws that say pet stores cannot acquire puppies from commercial breeders that have severe animal welfare violations.
-To summarize, this means that the worst violators of puppy breeding could possibly get away with unlawful practices.
+To summarize, this means that the worst violators of puppy breeding could get away with unlawful practices.
 With this worrying news being made public, what can consumers do to know the signs of puppy farming and instead make sure they buy a puppy from a reputable breeder?

 Recognizing an untrustworthy source

-These puppies are often sold via online and newspaper ads and are generally a lot cheaper than U.S. bred puppies of the same breed.
+These puppies are often sold via online and newspaper ads and are a lot cheaper than the U.S. bred puppies of the same breed.
 Such practices also tend to offer ‘multiple breeds’ for sale.
 Something unusual to note is that these practices tend to offer ‘multiple breeds’ for sale when even the most experienced breeders only focus on one breed.
-These are tell-tale signs of puppy farming and there may be an illegal breeding program in place.
+These are tell-tale signs of puppy farming, and there may be an illegal breeding program in place.

 Health and behavioral problems associated with puppy farms